Thirty Years On

 1994 - Dr. Micheil MacDonald publishes "The Clans of Scotland - The History of the Scottish Clans."
 The book includes a write up on the Learned Kindred of Currie and a color plate of the Currie tartan.

-1995 - The Society holds its first 'official' fundraiser event in the form of a Kirking of the Tartans service.
+1995 - The Society holds their first fundraising event in the form of a Kirking of the Tartans service.
 This program continued until 1998.

 - Society president Robert Currie attends the Brodick Highland Games on the Island of Arran, Scotland.
 As titular Chieftain, Currie delivers an address and hands out competition prizes.